 In performance terms, then, the Crucial drive is an impressively speedy SATA drive, even if it can’t quite keep up with the latest Samsungs at the peak of their powers.
 But it doesn’t have to.
 If you really are after speed above all else then what in the name of Gordon Moore are you doing buying a SATA SSD?
 Get a frickin’ NVMe drive and we’ll be talking in GB/s rather than MB/s.

-That’s been true of the last few years really, but since Crucial started dabbling with 3D NAND their SATA performance has dropped to the level where Samsung SSD stock would have to have completely dried up for you to accept it.
-Now the performance delta between them on the latest SATA drives is so negligible that to the naked eye it’s invisible.
+That’s been true of the last few years really, but since Crucial started dabbling with 3D NAND its SATA performance has dropped to the level where Samsung SSD stock would have to have completely dried up for you to accept it.
+Now the performance delta between them on the current SATA drives is so negligible that to the naked eye it’s invisible.

-And when Samsung are expecting you to pay another $35 (£45) for the privilege of having their little slab of SSD storage over Crucial’s the choice starts to become a bit more obvious.
+And when Samsung is expecting you to pay more for the privilege of having its little slabs of SSD storage over Crucial’s the choice starts to become a bit more obvious.
 For the same reason the Samsung 860 PRO is almost entirely irrelevant in the SATA market, so it becomes difficult to justify the EVO over Crucial’s MX500.

 It’s good to see Crucial back in the performance game, and it’s even more pleasing that this excellent SATA SSD isn’t being priced out of relevance too.
 Their latest drive manages to get seriously competitive performance in a very affordable package.
 At this level it’s no longer just an easy ‘go Samsung’ no-brainer for your next SSD purchase.

 A great value SATA SSD, and one that can compete on a level playing field with the might of Samsung's solid state department.